 First, the degree of mixing of reactants could greatly influence the product composition for very fast reactions, as demonstrated for both macro- [187, 188] and microreactors [74, 77].
 In this respect, micromixers are appealing tools since they can provide a fast and controllable mixing process as a result of their small dimension and the omnipresence of a highly predictable laminar flow.
 These properties make micromixers particularly applicable for reactions with very fast kinetics or for dealing with unstable intermediate substances [56, 189].
 The fast mixing process is also a valuable advantage for precipitation/crystallization processes such as production of colloidal systems or nanoparticles [190].
-Fast mixing process that allows trapping of metastable intermediates during fast chemical or biochemical reactions [117].
+Fast mixing provided by micromixers can also be exploited to obtain a freeze-quenching process that allows trapping of metastable intermediates during fast chemical or biochemical reactions [117].